 In the United States, the laws defining what constitutes child abuse vary from state to state, but generally speaking, child abuse can take these forms:

 The most serious cases of child abuse can end in death.
-Those who survive may suffer emotional scars that can linger long after the physical bruises have healed.
+Those who survive may suffer emotional scars that can last long after the physical bruises have healed.
 Kids who are abused are more likely to have problems building and maintaining relationships throughout their lives.
 They're also more likely to have low self-esteem, depression, thoughts of suicide, and other mental health issues.

 When people think of child abuse, their first thought probably is of physical abuse — such as striking, kicking, or shaking a child.
 Physical abuse can also include: